openregister/govuk-registers-api-client/README.md

 ## Get started

-The `RegisterClientManager` is the entry point of Registers Ruby client:
+The `RegisterClientManager` is the entry point of the Registers Ruby client:

 ```
 require 'register_client_manager'